 At St Andrew’s, our vision is to make a difference; for good, with each other, everyone, in our community.
-We intend for our English curriculum to make a positive difference for our pupils, filling them with hope and aspiration, and this starts with their development in communication and language.
+We intend for our English curriculum to inspire and make a positive difference for our pupils, filling them with hope and aspiration, and this starts with their development in communication and language.

 ‘ .…talk is an entitlement.
 Having one’s voice heard is at the heart of confidence; that an individual’s ideas matter, that they can be respectfully challenged and affirmed.’

 (Mary Myatt – The curriculum: Gallimaufry to Coherence’)

 Read, write, Inc is used in the lower school as our structured phonics programme.